ros-mobile-robots/diffbot/README.md

 - [`diffbot_gazebo`](./diffbot_gazebo): Simulation specific launch and configuration files for DiffBot
 - [`diffbot_navigation`](./diffbot_navigation): `move_base` launch and configuration files

+## Usage

+The following sections describe how to run the robot simulation and how to make use of the real hardware using the available package launch files.

-## Gazebo Simulation with ROS Control
+### Gazebo Simulation with ROS Control

 Control the robot inside Gazebo and view what it sees in RViz using the following launch file: